iann0036/tf-cfn-provider/docs/providers/random/Id.md

 # Terraform::Random::Id

-The resource `random_id` generates random numbers that are intended to be used as unique identifiers for other resources.
+The resource `Terraform::Random::Id` generates random numbers that are intended to be used as unique identifiers for other resources.

 This resource *does* use a cryptographic random number generator in order